jake-knerr/cogent/README.md

 All reactions to state changes should be done in the parent components before child components.
 This ensures that parent components react to changes before their children.

-#### Child components can "lift state up" and trigger notifications in parent components by calling callbacks passed to them or by using an application state service.
+#### Child components can "lift state up" and trigger notifications in parent components by calling callbacks passed to them or by using an application engine service.

-A state service could be available to all components and provide a way to read state, update state, and send update notifications in a downwards manner.
-The store may also be used to hang behavior that is shared by multiple components.
+An engine service could be available to all components and provide a way to read state, update state, and send update notifications in a downwards manner.
+The engine may also be used to hang behavior that is shared by multiple components.

 ### API

 #### A component is an object created from a JavaScript class that wraps a DOM element.

 #### Hang the component's top-level `HTMLElement` element from the `dom` property of the component object.

+Prefer to initialize the DOM towards the top of the constructor.

 ```javascript
 class Button {